1960 Uber Cup

 The 1960 Uber Cup, held during the 1959-1960 badminton season, was the second edition of the women's international badminton championship.
 The ties (sets of matches) between zone winning nations took place in April 1960.
 Having won the previous tournament in 1957, the United States hosted the final round in Philadelphia.

 In a repeat of the 1957 Uber Cup final, the United States were victorious over Denmark with Judy Devlin again victorious in all three of her matches.

-Teams

-As defending champion, United States skip through to the final.